4Subsea/fourinsight-engineroom-utils-python/docs/user_guide/concepts_utils/data_source.rst

     Handles data from DataReservoir.io_.

 :class:`~fourinsight.engineroom.utils.CompositeDataSource`
-    Handles data from a sequence of data sources.
-Useful when you want to switch between different sources for different time periods.
+    Handles data from multiple data sources but appears as a single data source.
+Useful when it is necessary to switch between different sources for different index intervals.
+For instance, seamlessly switch between data sources based on time periods.

 .. _DataReservoir.io: https://www.datareservoir.io/